TerjeOtsa/Group3_Evolutionary-algorithms/README.md

 Average Reward Every 10 Episodes: Tracks average performance over each 10-episode interval.
 Epsilon Decay Over Time: Visualizes the decay of the exploration rate throughout training.
 Histogram of Total Rewards (Post-Training Evaluation): Displays the distribution of rewards per episode after training.

 Testing the Trained Agent (Task_4_run_trained_model.py) This script loads the trained Q-table from trained_q_table.npy and runs the agent in the Taxi-v3 environment to demonstrate its learned behavior.

 Comparing Q-Learning and SARSA (Sarsa_compare.py)
 The Sarsa_compare.py script runs a comparison between the Q-learning agent (off-policy) and a SARSA agent (on-policy).
 This allows for analysis of the differences in learning approaches and performance outcomes between these two reinforcement learning algorithms.

-This formatted version provides a structured and clear overview of the scripts, dependencies, parameters, and outputs involved in Task 4.